AngelGryph/MadeInHeaven_EncountersAndQuests/README.md

 ## Version History

 Version 5 - ???
+- Fixed an issue where BG1 creatures were given way too much HP
+- Added missing entries to various IDS files on oBG2/BGT
+- Fixed an issue with Detectable Spells on non-SCS installs

 Version 4 - August 4 2021
 - Fixed mod to work with WeiDU 247